 - Alleycat - Priority = High: Alleycat is a solid 1-drop for any Hunter deck, providing two minions as a solid foundation for future turns.

-- Unleash the Hounds - Priority = HIGH: Unleash the Hounds is a unique effect in Hunter that cannot be replicated by any other card, and as such should be a high crafting priority.
+- Unleash the Hounds - Priority = MEDIUM: Unleash the Hounds is a unique effect in Hunter that cannot be replicated by any other card, and as such should be a high crafting priority.

 - Explosive Trap/Freezing Trap - Priority = MEDIUM: Adding the Hunter secrets to your deck will add a new dimension to your play, as well as the decisions your opponent has to make in order to counter you.
 Explosive Trap is most commonly seen in more aggressive Hunter decks, while Freezing Trap is a better fit for more Midrange style builds.

 - Bearshark - Priority = LOW: Bearshark is an excellent tool for securing the board, especially against decks that use a large number of removal spells.